Why Enterprise Buyers Ask for Your CAIQ

 Device management, endpoint security, BYOD policies.

 Common gap: No MDM for company devices.
 Fix: at minimum, enforce disk encryption and screen lock policies.
+See our Zero Trust assessment guide for device trust controls that map to UEM questions.

 CAIQ Completion Strategy: 5 Steps